mvolkmann/blog/src/smalltalk.md

 A warning will be displayed if an attempt is made to close a Workspace with unsaved changes.

-TODO: What is the easiest way to load code from a `.st` file into a Workspace?
+To open a new Workspace that contains the contents of a `.st` file, open a File List, select the file, right-click it, and select "workspace with contents".

-If the code goes into an infinite loop, press cmd-period to break out of it.
+If running code goes into an infinite loop, press cmd-period to break out of it.

 ### Transcript Windows